-- Colon cleansing – Some screenings require you to take prescription medicine beforehand to clean out all of the stool in your colon and rectum.
+- Colon cleansing – Some screenings require you to take medicine beforehand to clean out all of the stool in your colon and rectum.
 This cleansing process, sometimes called “bowel prep,” can be uncomfortable and usually means having diarrhea for several hours before the procedure.

 - Risks and benefits – Procedures that require sedation and involve a doctor looking at the inside of the colon and rectum have more serious risks.
 However, the chance of harm during a colorectal cancer screening is small, and the chance of saving your life is high.

 - Follow up procedures – Most tests require you to get a colonoscopy, the gold standard for screening, if the first test result is not normal.

 Many people find that the temporary discomfort of invasive screening procedure is worth long-term peace-of-mind.
 Talk to your doctor to figure out which type of screening is best for you.

 Colorectal Cancer Screening: FDA-Reviewed and Approved or Cleared

 The U.S. Food and Drug Administration reviews and clears or approves colorectal cancer tests, prescription medicines, and medical devices used during colorectal cancer screening.

 Today there are 2 types of screening recommended for colorectal cancer:

 - Visual screening procedures such as colonoscopy (doctors use medical devices to look at the inside of your colon and rectum)